-The Compensation Committee retained Radford to assist it in evaluating 2018 executive compensation programs and to provide advice and recommendations on the amount and form of executive compensation, and the allocation of compensation across the compensation components described below.
+The Compensation Committee retained Radford to assist it in evaluating 2020 executive compensation programs and to provide advice and recommendations on the amount and form of executive compensation, and the allocation of compensation across the compensation components described below.
 The instructions provided to Radford included assessing target compensation levels for our executives relative to market practices and evaluating the overall design of our executive compensation program.
-From time to time, at the Compensation Committee's request, Radford attended Compensation Committee meetings.
+At least once annually, at the Compensation Committee's request, Radford attends Compensation Committee meetings.
 Radford reported directly to the Compensation Committee and not to management.
 The Compensation Committee assessed the independence of Radford pursuant to SEC rules and concluded that the work of Radford has not raised any conflict of interest.